nicosuave/wizard/README.md

 Did you ever want to `SELECT * FROM clean_data_you_think_exists`?
 Well, now you can!

-A DuckDB extension that lets you query any data using natural language.
+A DuckDB extension that lets you query any data using natural language or run arbitrary JavaScript code directly in your SQL queries.

 > ⚠️ **WARNING: HIGHLY EXPERIMENTAL** ⚠️
 >